 Or you can draw the lines only halfway across the strip so they the cuts turn out more like fringe.

-After you have given then a few practice sheets, it’s time to let them loose and give them a blank piece of paper!
+After you have given a kiddo a few practice sheets, it’s time to let them loose and give them a blank piece of paper!

-This is now one of my son’s favorite crafting activities.
-Just a few different colored papers, his scissors, and his markers.
+This is now one of my child’s favorite crafting activities.
+Just a few different colored papers, scissors, and markers.